grahamc/grahamc.github.com/_posts/2009-08-24-sane-pre-commit-hooks-for-symfony-git.markdown

 // code is the same.
 foreach ($test_commands as $command) {
     // Create error files within the testing directory so they're
     // cleaned up nicely
     $error_file = $test_directory . '/errfile_'
                   . md5($command . mt_rand()) . '.err_log';

     // Pipe ALL of the command's output to the file for convenient
     // error messages.
-    $cmd = $command . ' &gt; ' . $error_file . ' 2&gt;&amp;1';
+    $cmd = $command . ' > ' . $error_file . ' 2>&1';
     exec($cmd, $r, $return_code);

     // Symfony doesn't always return something other than 0 when
     // errors occur.
 Because of that you have to test for both
     // conditions, note that because errorsInLog is second - it is
     // only executed if the first one doesn't pass which saves time
     // if Symfony does what it should be. if ($return_code != 0 || errorsInLog($error_file)) {
         // because $error_code isn't always 1 when it fails, set it
         $return_code = 1;